aahsnr/dotfiles/debian-scripts/notes/addendums.md

 33. Import bookmarks and info from chrome to firefox, and then to zen-browser
 34. When adding Kali linux repo, only add certain packages in debian-pinning
 35. Add hyprsunset to replace hyprshade
+36. Don't build emacs yourself since it starts on X11 by showing that error